Nigerian Fish roll

 Cover and leave to rest and rise for 45 minutes to one hour.

-Meanwhile, place a frying pan of vegetable oil over medium heat, saute onions and pepper.
+Meanwhile, place a frying pan of vegetable oil over medium-low heat, saute onions and pepper.

-Empty can of fish with the sauce into the frying pan.
+Empty can of fish with the sauce into the frying pan, increase your heat.

 Break fish up into tiny pieces using a fork.

-Add salt to taste and cook till nearly dry.
+Add salt to taste and cook until nearly dry.
 Take off the heat and set aside to cool.

 Cut dough into 8-10 pieces.